platynowy/anki-manual-pl/browsing.md

 text file, delete the notes, and then import the text file again, creating new notes.

-*Reposition* allows you to change the order new cards will appear in.
+*Zmień pozycję* allows you to change the order new cards will appear in.
 You can find out the existing positions by enabling the *due* column, as described in the card list section above.
 If you run the reposition command when multiple cards are selected, it will apply increasing